novuhq/novu/docs/docs/overview/quick-start.md

 });
 ```

 The trigger function contains a parameters object as the second parameter.
-Let's explore it's different options:
+Let's explore its different options:

 ### `to` key